How to Clean Pool Filters: Complete DIY Cleaning Guide

 - Consider rotating cartridges - use one set while cleaning another for uninterrupted filtration

-Pro tip: Replace cartridge filters every 12-18 months or when the pleated material starts deteriorating, even with regular cleaning.
+Pro tip: Replace cartridge elements every 2-5 years, or sooner if the pleated material starts deteriorating.

 Cleaning Sand Filters